-Some tips to prevent and eliminate pain from gym training.
+Some tips to prevent and eliminate pain resulting from gym training

-Some tips to help you not only prevent injuries but also eliminate annoying pain, and what to do in case of injury.
+Some tips to help you not only prevent injuries but also eliminate annoying pain, and what you should do in case of injury.

-Attention, these are only small suggestions, and if you are already injured, you should consult a doctor, and not read an article on the internet.
+Please note, these are just small suggestions, and if you are already injured, you should consult a doctor, not read an article on the internet.

-Don't go straight to the deadweight bar to do your maximum weight when you get to the gym, warm up first.
+Don't go straight to the deadlift bar and do your maximum weight when you get to the gym, warm up first.

-- 5/10 minutes of cardio before starting training.
+- 5/10 minutes of cardio before starting your workout.

 - Some weightless exercises.

-- Some warm-up exercises with light weight, for example, with a pair of light dumbbells do 2 or 3 different exercises.
+- Some warm-up exercises with little weight, for example, with a pair of light dumbbells, do 2 or 3 different exercises.

 - 1 or 2 sets of the first exercise of the training with a light weight and 15 repetitions.